amplication/docs/docs/premium-features/custom-types-and-actions.md

 1. In the "Properties" section, click on "Add property" to define the DTO's properties.
 2. For each property:
    - Specify the Name of the property (e.g., "firstProperty").
-   - Choose the Type of the property from the dropdown (e.g., "String", "Number", "Boolean", "Date", "JSON", "DTO", "Enum").
+   - Choose the Type of the property from the dropdown (You can filter by Primitives, DTOs, or Enums.
+You can also search for any available type).
    - If needed, you can change the property to an array by toggling the "Array" switch.
    - If needed, mark the property as optional by checking the "Optional" checkbox.
 3. Repeat step 2 for each additional property you want to add to the DTO.